FrankensteinVariorum/fv-postCollation/README.md

     * Calculate Levenshtein edit distances working in the edit-distance directory.
 Run `edit-distance/extractCollationData.xsl` to prepare the `spineData-ascii.txt` TSV files.
 Process that with the Python script `LevenCalc_toXML.py` to generate `edit-distance/FV_LevDists.xml`.
     * When edit distances are calculated and stored, we will run `spine_addLevWeights.xsl` to add Levenshtein values and generate the finished `standoff_Spine` directory files.

+## Phase 6: Prepare the “spine” of the variorum
 ### Run `spineAdjustor.xsl`
 * **Input:** `subchunked_standoff_Spine` directory
 * **Output:** `preLev_standoff_Spine` directory